Sell on first close at or above 100% of weighted ref

 4

-Caution capsule (only appears when signals disagree)"often this cheap" means: yes, the sector is 18% below its anchor — but it has also spent a lot of the last 5 years at this level.
-Less contrarian than it looks.
+Caution capsule (only when signals disagree).
+"Often Low — Possible Derating" means: yes, the sector is 18% below its anchor — but it has also spent a lot of the last 3 years at this level.
+Less contrarian than it looks, and may reflect a structural derating.
 If there's no capsule, both signals agree.

 5